shiva-rockers/sonicx/readme.md

 ```

 ## .route(rootPath, [ Routes, ... ])
- - rootPath : First parameter of route method, which get concate with each path property of routes defined in array.
+ - rootPath: First parameter of route method, which get concat with each path property of routes defined in array.
- - Routes : This is an JSON Object Holds route properties.
+ - Routes: This is a JSON Object Holds route properties.
-   - **path [ *Optional* ]** : get concate with rootPath as postfix and generate full path.
+   - **path [ *Optional* ]**: get concat with rootPath as postfix and generate a full path.
       - Eg.
         ```sh
         sonicx.route('/user' ,[ { path: '/something' , ... } ];